Routine Load

 );

-Create a Kafka routine dynamic table load task named "test1" for the "example_db".
-Specify the column delimiter, group.id, and client.id.
-Automatically consume all partitions and start subscribing from the available data position (OFFSET_BEGINNING).
+Create a Kafka routine dynamic multi-table import task named test1 for example_db.
+Specify column separator and group.id and client.id, automatically consume all partitions by default, and start subscribing from the position where data exists (OFFSET_BEGINNING).

 CREATE ROUTINE LOAD example_db.test1